 The Health Foundation and The King’s Fund both support the concept of a Transformation Fund for the NHS in England.
 The two organisations came together to undertake a programme of work detailing the key aspects of such a fund.

-Making change possible: a Transformation Fund for the NHS draws on analysis conducted by the two organisations, in particular six case studies of funding transformation, in the health sector and beyond, along with examples of local NHS initiatives.
+Making change possible: a Transformation Fund for the NHS, w hich can be downloaded here, draws on analysis conducted by the two organisations, in particular six case studies of funding transformation, in the health sector and beyond, along with examples of local NHS initiatives.
 We also captured the experience of NHS leaders and some of those organisations across the NHS that have been at the forefront of efforts to implement changes in the delivery of care.

 Appendices to the report give more details of the work underpinning it.